 Visit Britain publish data relating to international visitors to the UK.
 They produce the data in two formats - individual spreadsheets for each region that are updated annually, and a single spreadsheet for all regions, containing less detail but updated quarterly.

-London data shows totals for nights, visits, and spend.
+Data shows London totals for nights, visits, and spend.
 Data broken down by age, purpose, duration, mode and country.
-This spreadsheet is also available from Visit Britain website.
+This data is also available from Visit Britain website, including the latest quarterly data for other regions.

 All data taken from the International Passenger Survey (IPS).